chrisjg3/main/README.txt

 When you run the Python file, the csv must:
 	a) Still be a csv.
 You can edit it but always save it to csv (not excel or whatever else)
-	b) Be in the SAME folder as the python code you are running That is it!
+	b) Be in the SAME folder as the python code you are running

+That is it!
 The rest is self explanatory when you run the program.
 It explains everything.

-NOTE FOR CUSTOMIZING THE PORTFOLIO:
-You can edit the csv yourself to get your self set up with whatever stocks you want to begin.
-Nothing crazy or hard, just keep it formatted like the original csv and it should work fine!

 FUTURE PLANS FOR IMPROVEMENT:

-- You will probably notice that after large amounts of buying and selling, some small cents may be added or subtracted to the large numbers.
-Just an issue with computer computation and binary numbers, thats a fix I will make.

-- I plan to add a “load by chunk” option.
-Just to make it easier to see a larger (and therefore more realistic) portfolio
+- I will likely make a branch that has a simple algorithmic trader bot that using moving averages.
+It will be an extension on this code without the buy/sell option (since it would be done by the bot).

+- I may add a program that scrapes other financial information.
+The idea was brought up to you about Quarter Reports.

 - Efficiency improvement.
 If you look at the code, I could speed things up (for example by only getting the live prices once) so I plan to do that to perfect my efficiency in coding.